jameshy/pg-job-queue/README.md

 The tool `process-job-queue` is provided for the continuous processing of jobs.
 It will loop forever, polling the database for new jobs, until the process receives either SIGINT or SIGTERM.
 If it's terminated while processing a job, it will finish that job before terminating.

-The idea is that you define all your job handlers in a standard javascript module, and `process-job-queue` will call your handlers when it processes a job.
+The idea is that you define all your job handlers in a standard javascript module, and `process-job-queue` will call your handlers function when it processes a job. `process-job-queue` will only process jobs that have a matching handler.

 ##### 1. Create handlers.js file
 ```javascript